manasa-arun/python/content/en/Tips/limiting-float-upto-2-places.md

 ---
-title: "Limiting floats up to two decimal places"
+title: "3 Python ways to Limit float up to two decimal places"
 description: "How to get a float with only up to two decimal places."
 date: "2021-07-19T04:15:05+09:00"
-draft: true
+draft: false
 link: "Limiting float upto 2 decimals"
 author: "dmohanty"
 ---